Union City station: History

 Capitol Corridor to be rerouted over the Coast Line to the west, which would not permit a Union City stop).
 The parking lot and roadway work was completed in March 2012, with buses using new stops adjacent to the station entrance.

 The next round of changes to the station were made in anticipation of a future entrance on the east side of the station.
 This would allow direct access from transit-oriented development (TOD) of former industrial sites east of the station.
-A expanded ground-level fare lobby with provisions for future pedestrian pass-through outside the paid area was completed in 2017.
+An expanded ground-level fare lobby with provisions for future pedestrian pass-through outside the paid area was completed in 2017.
 That year, the California Public Utilities Commission approved plans for an at-grade pedestrian crossing of the Union Pacific Railroad Oakland Subdivision in lieu of a more expensive grade-separated crossing.
 Construction work on Phase 2A, which added two new escalators to the east (northbound) BART platform, took place from 2019 to December 2022.
 As of October 2023, construction on the pedestrian crossing is expected to be complete by 2025.
 As of 2024, BART anticipates soliciting a developer between 2029 and 2033 for TOD to replace existing surface parking lots at the station.

 Some Altamont Corridor Express (ACE) services are planned to be expanded to Union City, with a new platform on the Oakland Subdivision adjacent to the BART station.
 Three daily ACE round-trips are proposed to serve the station by 2030: two Union City–Merced round trips and one Union City–Natomas round trip.